hexbus/micropsu-replacement/README.md

 This board is primarily designed for various low-voltage retro computer systems needing tri-voltage output (+5V, -12V, +12V), such as MSX systems and RS232 interfaces.

 It's a remix of [dabonetn's TI-99/4A replacement power supply project](https://github.com/dabonetn/ti99psu-replacement), which is based on jonn-reenthused's [TI99-4A-dc-power-board](https://github.com/jonn-reenthused/TI99-4A-dc-power-board).
-I’ve ported it from EasyEDA to KiCAD.
+I’ve ported it from EasyEDA to KiCAD, but still haven't figured out the schematic part of KiCAD yet.
+Please feel free to offer any merges with added schematics.

 Thanks to both authors for keeping these systems alive!

 Original author notes (adapted for my board):